stefan11111/xserver/README.md

 EndSection
 ```

+Starting with version 25.0.0.16, the proprietary Nvidia driver is autodetected and handled internally without any special configuration.
 Please see the [Compatibility of XLibre (X11Libre/xserver Wiki)](https://github.com/X11Libre/xserver/wiki/Compatibility-of-XLibre) page for [more details on the Nvidia driver](https://github.com/X11Libre/xserver/wiki/Compatibility-of-XLibre#nvidia-proprietary-driver) and compatibility in general.

 Until XLibre releases its own, you can find a detailed description of the configuration on the [Configuration - Xorg (ArchWiki)](https://wiki.archlinux.org/title/Xorg#Configuration) page.
 If you have built and installed XLibre yourself, then change into the `<prefix>` directory with `cd <prefix>` and create a directory `etc/X11` with a file `xorg.conf` and adjust it accordingly.